A review of the main changes to annual allowance since its introduction on 6 April 2006, as well as common issues to consider.

 1. Are they a deferred member?

 This will essentially be factual based on the individual circumstances.
 If a member’s service has ceased and their benefits are no longer linked to their employment then they are deferred.
-Otherwise, if there is still a link between their continued employment and their benefits they will likely be an active member.
+Otherwise, if there is still a link between their continued employment, (ie current salary) and any pay rise increases their benefits they will likely be an active member.

 Jeff leaves service after 10 years with a pensionable salary of £50,000.
 His benefits are revalued according to the scheme rules.